 To deliver products and services to you, it is sometimes necessary for us to transfer your personal information to places outside the European Economic Area, where it may be stored and processed.
 If this happens, we will ensure that the transfer will be compliant with information protection law and all personal information will be secure.
 By submitting your personal information to us you agree to the transfer, storing or use of your information outside the EEA in the manner described above.
 Should you wish to obtain a copy of the information that has been shared please contact us at email@example.com.

 We will not retain your information for longer than necessary for the purposes set out in this Notice.
 Different retention periods apply for different types of information.
 The longest we will normally hold any personal information is 6 years after the last time interacted with us.
 However, we may hold information on courses you have attended for longer, so that we can verify your attendance, if necessary.

-If you would like to update your personal information or let us know the personal information we hold is incorrect you may do so by contacting us on the details below.
+- Update your personal information or let us know the personal information we hold is incorrect and you may do so by contacting us on the details below

 - Know about how we protect your personal information, (as set out in this notice);